BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

     --generate_GRM
 ```

-This took X hours with X cores and M GB memory.
-Checking my out directory I can now see:
+This took 5 hours with 64 cores and 512 GB memory (for ~400K samples).
+Checking the out directory I can now see:

 ```
 .